Jan 22 13:55 UTC

 Solar Wind Bz Analysis

+The Bz-index will be positive (north).
+It is unlikely for activity to build unless Bz is negative.
 The Bz-Index is a key "ingredient" to the creation of the aurora, as it indicates whether energy is building up.

 3-Day Aurora Forecast by NOAA